llazzaro/chem-fingerprints/docs/index.rst

  - heapq by the Python Software Foundation under the Python license
  - chemfp/progressbar/ by Nilton Volpato under the LGPL 2.1 and/or BSD license
  - chemfp/futures/ by Brian Quinlan under the Python license
- - chemfp/Watcher.py by Allen Downey under the Python license
  - chemfp/argparse.py by Steven J. Bethard under the Apache License 2.0